postgrid/postgrid-python/README.md

 Errors produced by the Print & Mail API will raise a `PMError` exception.
 The `PMError` object has a `type` field that can be used to determine what the error was.
 It also has a `message` field which provides a human readable message describing the error in detail.
-The `PMError` object has a `status` field that determines the result of your query.
-It also has a `message` field which provides a human readable message describing the error in detail.

 ```python
 import postgrid